Deathtrack

 DeathTrack is a first-person, futuristic racing game developed for MS-DOS by Dynamix and published by Activision in 1989.
+The game is set in a future America, where the player is a racer in a circuit that allows participants to attack their opponents.
+It included strategic upgrade mechanics, as well as different vehicles to chose from.

 Gameplay

 There are two ways to win a race: be the first to finish the race, or be the only one to finish the race.
 Based in a futuristic America, the player races on various tracks across the country for money, which can be spent on armor, weapons and other modifications to protect and use against the competition.
 There are ten tracks in ten cities.
 The track for each city is unique, as is each opponent's 3D polygonal car.

 The player chooses from one of three cars (either "The Hellcat" for high speed, "The Crusher" for high firepower or "The Pitbull" for heavy armor) and begins racing against other drivers.
 The player starts with $10,000 to spend on weapons, and earns more money by winning races.
 For each item the player buys, there are three variants: small/ineffective, medium/good and large/best.